Azure/azure-quickstart-templates/kentico-mvc-environment/README.md

 ### Microsoft.&#8203;Web

 Deploys and configures two Azure App Service Web Apps, each with a separate hosting plan (allowing for independent scale-out of both applications to multiple instances).
+In most cases, the MVC application will receive the bulk of the traffic and have different performance requirements than the administration interface.

-Furthermore, the Web App hosting the MVC application is configured to automatically scale out to up to two instances when necessary via the 'Autoscale' feature if deployed to an App Service plan with a pricing tier of *S1* or higher.
+Furthermore, if deployed to an App Service plan with a pricing tier of *S1* or higher, the Web App hosting the MVC application is configured to automatically scale out to up to two instances when necessary via the 'Autoscale' feature.
+Note that using 'Autoscale' may require you to reconfigure the MVC application's session state storage to account for multiple applications.
+See [Storing session state data in an Azure Environment](https://kentico.com/CMSPages/DocLinkMapper.ashx?version=latest&link=azure_state_storing) in the Kentico documentation.

 #### Deployed resources: